BraedenLyman/ParentPal/README.md

 4. The new record will be saved to the selected type of Health Records list for that child

 **Filtering Health Records**
-(Note: The selected Health Record type (From the navigation bar) will be the type of Health Record that you are filtering)
+</br>(Note: The selected Health Record type (From the navigation bar) will be the type of Health Record that you are filtering)

 1. Click the **Filter** icon (top right)
 2. Select a filter option
 3. The list of the selected Health Record type will be filtered accordingly

 **Editing Health Records**
-(Note: The selected Health Record type (From the navigation bar) will be the type of Health Record that you are editing)
+</br> (Note: The selected Health Record type (From the navigation bar) will be the type of Health Record that you are editing)

 1. Click the **Edit** icon (The pencial icon on the health record card)
 2. A modal will appear with the current health record details